 Bedford Driver

-Being Focused While Driving
+Human Factors - Staying Focused While Driving

-Ask anyone you know and they will tell you that they never would drive distracted.
-But the number of collisions and accidents on our roads and highways continues rising and many times drivers donât even remember how the crash happened.
+Ask anyone you know if they've ever driven distracted and they'll likely tell you that they never have.
+But the number of collisions and accidents on our roads and highways continues rising and many times drivers don’t even remember how the crash that they were involved in happened.

-Stress and Distraction
+Stress And Distraction

 Stress - Another huge aspect of distracted driving is stress.
-Stress ruins everything.
-When someone is stressed while they are sitting at a red light they will be more likely to make a bad decision and start checking their phone, especially if they are stressed.
-But if they weren't stressed it is less likely that they would do that.
-Good decisions are made when people are not panicked or stressed.
-Itâs always when these unexpected or stressful moments arise that bad things happen.
-Most people would never drive drunk but put them in a stressful situation and that could easily change.
-Stress factors such as negative mood and anger can lead to risky driving situations.
-Chronic stress is also a dangerous stress type that can affect a driver's behavior as it impacts the driverâs physical and mental state.
+When a driver is stressed while sitting at a red light they'll be more likely to make a bad decision and start checking their phone, or adjusting a playlist.
+But if they weren't stressed it would be much less likely that they would do that.
+Good decisions are more likely to be made when people are not distracted or stressed out.

 Road Rage!

-Never brake check a tailgater â Brake checking a tailgater will sometimes make them more enraged.
-Itâs better to let off of the accelerator pedal.
-They will notice your vehicle slowing and wonder what in the heck you are doing and then they will just pass you.
-That being said also note that many drivers follow too closely and donât actually realize it.
+Tailgating - Never brake-check a tailgater because it will only make them more aggressive.
+It’s better to let off of the accelerator pedal, then they'll notice your vehicle slowing down and wonder what in the heck you are doing.
+Then they'll likely just pass you and be gone.
+That being said also note that many drivers don't realize when they're following to closely behind the vehicle in front of them.

 Communicating In Traffic